 Sponge loop – sponges efficiently recycle dissolved organic matter turning it into detritus that becomes food for other consumers.

-Symbiont – an organism living in symbiosis; usually refers to the smaller/microbial partners living in commensalistic or mutualistic relationships (see also host).
+Symbiont – an organism living in symbiosis; usually used to refer to but not restricted to the smaller/microbial partners living in commensalistic or mutualistic relationships (see also host).

-Symbiosis – a close and long-lasting relationship between organisms living together; includes mutualistic, commensalistic, and parasitic relationships.
+Symbiosis – a close and lasting or recurrent (e.g. over generations) relationship between organisms living together; includes mutualistic, commensalistic, and parasitic relationships.

-Vertical transmission – acquisition of the associated microbiome by a new generation of hosts from the parents (contrary to horizontal transmission).
+Vertical transmission – acquisition of the associated microbiome by a new generation of hosts from the parents (as opposed to horizontal transmission).

 Marine holobionts from their origins to the present

-The history of marine holobiont concept
+The history of the holobiont concept

-Current theory proposes a single origin for eukaryotic cells through the symbiotic assimilation of prokaryotes to form cellular organelles such as plastids and mitochondria (reviewed in Archibald 2015).
-These ancestral and founding symbiotic events, which prompted the metabolic and cellular complexity of eukaryotic life, most likely occurred in the ocean, where eukaryotic phagocytosis s widespread (Martin et al. 2008).
+Current theory proposes a single origin for eukaryotic cells through the symbiotic assimilation of prokaryotes to form first mitochondria and later plastids through several independent symbiotic events (reviewed in Archibald 2015).
+These ancestral and founding symbiotic events, which prompted the metabolic and cellular complexity of eukaryotic life, most likely occurred in the ocean (Martin et al. 2008).